IgesAI/Printingportal/README.md

 5. Delete requests (requires authentication)
 6. Changes trigger email notifications to requesters

+**Security Note**:
-**Note**: The dashboard uses a simple password-based authentication system.
-Set the `ADMIN_PASSWORD` environment variable to secure your admin access.
-The default password is `admin123` - **change this in production!**
+- The dashboard uses JWT-based authentication with secure httpOnly cookies
+- **REQUIRED**: Set the `ADMIN_PASSWORD` environment variable - there is NO default password
+- Optional: Set `JWT_SECRET` for token signing (defaults to `ADMIN_PASSWORD` if not set)
+- All API routes are protected with server-side authentication checks
+- Rate limiting is enabled on the login endpoint (5 attempts per 15 minutes)

 ## API Endpoints